sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclvfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl extension for Virtual Filesystem support
+Short desc    : Tcl extension for Virtual Filesystem support
 URL          : http://sourceforge.net/projects/tclvfs
-Лицензия     : MIT
+License      : MIT
-Описание     : The TclVfs project aims to provide an extension to the Tcl language which
+Descript     : The TclVfs project aims to provide an extension to the Tcl language which
              : allows Virtual Filesystems to be built using Tcl scripts only.
 It is also a
              : repository of such Tcl-implemented filesystems (metakit, zip, ftp, tar,
              : http, webdav, namespace, url)